top of page

 Tools do not guarantee outcomes.
 Design does.

-So here’s a practical next step for teachers and leaders: treat epistemic plurality as a design requirement.
+So here is a practical next step for educators and leaders: treat epistemic plurality as a design requirement.
 Build one routine into planning and policy this term—(1) have students compare how different knowledge systems would frame the same question, (2) require a simple reflection on every AI-assisted output: What’s missing?
 Who benefits? and (3) audit units for a “default center”: whose sources, language, and standards of proof are treated as normal.
 Small moves like these compound—because what we repeatedly practice becomes what school quietly teaches is real.

 In the emerging AI era, that work is not optional.

-Feedback welcome!
+Feedback is welcome!
 Curriculum Complete custom GPT

-2 Comments
+3 Comments

 Rated 0 out of 5 stars.